 "There is no need for you to be concerned about my breasts.
 Even if they grew as big as melons I have no intention of anybody fondling them."

-Complaining About Rescues They Don't Like: Shoots Rock with a blank and cracks his rib at the end of "El Baile De La Muerte", despite his doing everything possible to help her and Garcia, even if he did have to manipulate them and gamble with their lives.
+Complaining About Rescues They Don't Like: Shoots Rock with a blank and cracks his rib at the end of "El Baile De La Muerte".
+While his actions end up saving their lives, his methods are still enormously underhanded and get Roberta and Garcia hurt, and she calls him out on this.

 Little Miss Badass: About 14 to 15 years old, one of the shortest characters in the series, and packing enough firepower to shoot out the entire frontage of the Yellow Flag and blow up an SUV in one shot.